 Ahead of their times: Steel industry projects FutureSteelVehicle, ULSAB-AVC, ULSAB and ULSAC demonstrated advanced steel applications for lightweight, safe, affordable and environmentally sound automotive structures.
 Their engineering reports are still being downloaded today by engineers worldwide–there’s still so much to be gleaned from the steel and steel technologies demonstrated by these projects.

 GN Focus, a gulfnews.com feature, published an article on AHSS trends after they interviewed our director, Cees ten Broek, a while back.
-We bumped into it again recently during a Google search and found it still very pertinent to today’s automotive market and worth revisiting.
+We bumped into it again recently during a Google search engine result and found it still very pertinent to today’s automotive market and worth revisiting.
 Have a read:

 “The need for safer and economical vehicles has compelled automakers such as Honda, BMW and Ford among others to invest in high-strength steel.